 Check list of things to consider

-- Develop plans to mitigate the risks of IBOR discontinuance and reduce the dependencies on IBORs (across all products, not just loans).
+- Finalise and action plans to mitigate the risks of IBOR discontinuance and reduce the dependencies on IBORs (across all products, not just loans).

 - Review existing documents (legacy contracts) and the way your business uses IBORs.
-Consider the full range of products/instruments and the need to align your approach across swaps, bonds and loans.
+Consider the full range of products/instruments and currencies and the need to align your approach across swaps, bonds and loans.